pawankumar1980/Final_Project_Bike_Pedestrian_Crash_Analysis/README.md

 - Drop Null values
 - Renaming colunns
 - Fill in certain age number with reasonable estimation
+-  Additional modification and deletion of data will be done during application of ML models

 ### Information for each crash includes:

 County, City, Crash Date, Crash Day, Crash Group, Crash Location, Crash Time, Crash Severity, Bike/Pedestrian Age Group, Bike/Pedestrian Alcohol Detected, Bike Direction, Bike/Pedestrian Injury, Bike/Pedestrian Position, Bike/Pedestrian Race, Bike/Pedestrian Sex, Ambulance Response, Driver Age Group, Driver Estimated Speed, Speed Limit, Driver Alcohol Detected, Driver Injury, Driver Race, Driver Sex, Driver Vehicle Type, Hit and Run, Development, Light Condition, Locality, Number of Lanes, Road Characteristics/Class/Condition/Configuration, Road Defects/Features, Traffic Control, Crash Type, and/or Weather.

-## Project Overview
-- Predicting severity of the injury from Bike Crash with relevant parameters

 ## Objective

-The primary purpose of this data is to provide insights into the patterns and frequency of these types of accidents in the state that can help develop safety measures and policies.
+The main objective of this data is to analyze patterns and frequency of Serious & Fatal accidents in the state, in order to implement safety measures and policies that reduce their occurrence.
+We plan to utilize supervised Machine Learning techniques to identify the root causes of these accidents and develop strategies for prevention.

 ## List of Tools
 - SQL